clementlefevre/clementlefevre.github.io/_posts/2019-11-04-zwifting_with_data_table.md

 On top of that, i found its syntax extremely concise, like writing Haiku in R.
 I started learning R using the dplyr/tidyr packages three years ago, and switching to data.table is a logical evolution.

-As a [Zwift](https://zwift.com/) player, i epxlored their API with the help of data.table.
+As a [Zwift](https://zwift.com/) player, i explored their API with the help of data.table.

 The result can be seen [here](https://zwiftclement.s3.amazonaws.com/EDA_zwift_profiles_short.html)